dyvenia/site-thescalableway/src/posts/2024/analytics-workflow-governance-explained.md

 | Data Platform Engineer | - Speed of new data platform features<br>- Reliability of the data platform<br>- Data analysts' support and satisfaction |
 | Data Engineer | - Speed of new data ingestions<br>- Reliability of data pipelines<br>- Data analysts' support and satisfaction |

-## Understanding the Need of Roles
+## Understanding the Need for Roles

 Analytics teams often tend to combine roles or leave them loosely defined.
 This approach is understandable, and sometimes even beneficial, in the early stages of an analytics initiative.
 After all, when starting out, the priority is delivering business value quickly, and formal roles and approval processes can slow things down.